-- Free at https://openstax.org/details/books/principles-economics-2e?Book%20details.
+- The link for this textbook is available in Blackboard under the Assignment Information Header for student use. - Free at https://openstax.org/details/books/principles-economics-2e?Book%20details.
 You may download the free e-book and print chapters as you need them - You may also purchase a printed version at the SPC Bookstore for \$35.